What is Wedge Bounce? High vs Low Bounce

-Most golfers understand their golf clubs, in particular their wedges, differ by loft - typically from a 45-degree pitching wedge up to as high as 64-degrees for the most extremely lofted lob wedge.
+Most golfers understand their golf clubs, in particular their wedges.
+They know they differ by loft - typically from a 45-degree pitching wedge up to as high as 64-degrees for the most extremely lofted lob wedge.
 But there is also another angle you need to be aware of, and that's a wedge bounce angle.
 As the name implies, the bounce enables the clubhead to bounce off the sand or grass without digging in before impact.

 What is bounce?

-On a sand wedge, for example, you'll see the leading edge sits off the ground when the club is in the address position.
+So what is this magical measurement of bounce?
+Its easier to understand than you might think.
+Bounce is how much the leading edge of the golf club is raised off the ground.
+On a sand wedge, for example, when the club is set down on the floor you'll see a space where the leading edge is raised off the ground.
 The gap created between the turf and the leading edge is the bounce angle - the bigger the gap, the larger the bounce.

 If you think that a few degrees cannot change your game, then you'd be wrong.
 Using a wedge with the right combination of bounce and loft for the sort of course you play, and the kind of swing you have can make a big difference to your short game.